Superannuation for teachers and education workers15 Dec 2022 4 min read

 Do casual teachers get superannuation?

 Yes, the same rules that apply to super for casual and part-time workers apply to casual teachers.
-If you make at least $450 in a month, your employer must pay superannuation guarantee contributions to your nominated fund (or, from 1 November 2021, your stapled fund where you haven’t nominated a fund yourself).
+If you're 18 years or over, your employer must pay superannuation guarantee contributions to your nominated fund (or, from 1 November 2021, your stapled fund where you haven’t nominated a fund yourself).

 What is the best superannuation fund for teachers?

 The needs and circumstances of teachers across different schools throughout Australia make it difficult to place one superannuation fund above all others.
 In 2019, quantitative analysis by FE Super Review identified NGS as their first choice based on investment allocations (learn more about our investment options).
-However, there are many other factors to consider when deciding which super fund is right for you, including insurance benefits, fees and service.
-You can use online tools to compare super funds and read more at Why choose NGS Super.
+Read more at Why choose NGS Super.